HemanthTenneti/FileSorter/README.md

-# FileSorter
+# File Sorter
-A python program to sort files
+# Program to sort files in a given folder
+## Python
+* You obviously need python.